Saudi Arabia Human Rights 2017 Report April 2018

 Persons with Disabilities

-Under Shari'a as interpreted in the country, sexual activity between two persons of the same gender is punishable by death or flogging.
+Under sharia as interpreted in the country, consensual same-sex sexual conduct is punishable by death or flogging, depending on the perceived seriousness of the case.
 It is illegal for men “to behave like women” or to wear women’s clothes and vice versa.
-There were few reports of societal discrimination, physical violence, or harassment based on sexual orientation.
-There were no organizations of lesbian, gay, bisexual, and transgender persons.
-There was no official discrimination based on sexual orientation in employment, housing, statelessness, or access to education or health care.
-Sexual orientation could constitute the basis for harassment, blackmail, or other actions.
-No such cases were reported.
+Due to social conventions and potential persecution, lesbian, gay, bisexual, transgender, and intersex (LGBTI) organizations did not operate openly, nor were there gay rights advocacy events of any kind.
+There were reports of official societal discrimination, physical violence, and harassment based on sexual orientation or gender identity in employment, housing, access to education, and health care.
+Stigma or intimidation acted to limit reports of incidents of abuse.
+Sexual orientation and gender identity could constitute the basis for harassment, blackmail, or other actions.

 Other Societal Violence or Discrimination